dmwit/bokrifulse/README.md

 * `version`: Must be [`1`].
 * `problem`: The values in this list are treated as filenames.
 They should be relative paths, and will be interpreted as relative to the directory containing `bokrifulse.lua`.
 Each file referenced will be parsed as a problem file (see the subsection "Problem descriptions"); any invalid files will be skipped.
 If every file gets skipped, a special hard-coded problem will be used instead.
 The resulting non-empty list of problems will be cycled through one at a time; when the player succeeds 15 times, the script will advance to the next one.

+There are a handful of different example configurations provided with the script that focus on different aspects of Dr. Mario play.
+You can use them by deleting the provided `config`, copying one of the other example configurations, then renaming it to `config`.
+You may always return to the default by performing this process with `config.default`.

 ## Problem descriptions

 Individual problems describe the board position for the script to create, which pill should be presented to the user, and what target locations constitute a success.
 They are described in key-value files, and give the following keys special meaning: